Academics / PhD ProgramCurriculum and Focus Areas

 Candidacy exam consists of two components: (i) performance in core courses, and (ii) performance in the oral exam.

-(i) Performance in Core Courses
+- Performance in Core Courses:

 The oral exam is a two-hour exam administered to individual students by committees of at least three IEMS faculty members.
 The exam is based on the student's review and presentation of one of a selection of papers provided by IEMS faculty.
-A student is also required to submit to their committee a short written report on the paper prior to the oral examination.
+A student is also required to submit to their committee a short-written report on the paper prior to the oral examination.
 Guidelines for the oral presentation and written report are communicated in advance.
 In the above, the phrase "IEMS faculty member" means any graduate faculty member with at least a 20% appointment in IEMS.

 After the oral exam, the IEMS faculty evaluates the overall performance of each student.
-This includes performance on the two components of the candidacy exam as well as the student's research potential.
-There are four possible outcomes of the evaluation after the candidacy exam:
+This includes performance on the two components of the candidacy exam, as well as the student's research potential evaluated through the two IEMS 499 course reports, among others.

 - Invitation to continue in the PhD program: This is the normal outcome.